Diodes-Delight/www/content/docs/piunora/getting-started.md

 You can of course boot any OS you like!
 The only thing you probably wanna do at very least is copy our Piunora/CM4 specific `config.txt`.
 You can find the latest version **[here](https://github.com/Diodes-Delight/piunora-raspberrypi-os-image/blob/main/scripts/files/config.txt)**.

-This is enables things like extra SPI ports needed for ADC, enables USB and other things necessary to interface with hardware.
+This enables things like extra SPI ports needed for ADC, enables USB and other things necessary to interface with hardware.
 You can just copy the Piunora section, you don't have to overwrite your whole config.txt if you don't want to.
 Just make sure you don't disable anything again by accident.

 For a comprehensive overview of what we install for Piunora you can check out the repository for the automated image build process.